rht-labs/lodestar-status/README.md

 Descriptions:

 - `LODESTAR_COMPONENT_NAMESPACES` - comma separated list of namespaces containing components to report.
 If not specified, no component status will be reported.
-- `LODESTAR_COMPONENT_NAMES` - comma separate list of components to include in the reporting.
+- `LODESTAR_COMPONENT_NAMES` - comma separated list of components to include in the reporting.
 If not specified, all components in configured namespaces will be  included in the status report.

 ## Development